balajis/twitter-export/README.md

 These are a critical constraint.
 If you have a solution that works in theory, but that breaks on accounts with many followers, or gets an account banned or shadowbanned for spam, or has some other serious negative side effect, then you don't have a solution.

+## What do you mean by ranking followers?
+Because you can only send 1000 DMs per day, you will want to prioritize your followers such that you export the most important ones first.
+These might be the ones who have the most followers themselves, or who have some attribute in their bio (like a #Bitcoin hashtag), or that have some other criteria.
+In practice this means that you'll likely want a _follower table_, where the first column is the Twitter username and subsequent columns are metadata on that username (along with a timestamp for when that metadata was last collected, as it can become stale as people update their profiles).

 ## Can the tool run for multiple days?
 Yes, Twitter's default API has a [1000-daily-DM limit][dm-limits].
 So your tool might need to run